heatherhaks/kterminal/README.md

 kTerminalData[x, y].write(exampleGlyph) // writing with a KTerminalGlyph
 kTerminalData[x, y][foregroundColor, backgroundColor].write('#') // writing with a Char

+//writing a string, string writing supports rotation
+    //0 == left to right, this is the default
+    //1 == top to bottom
+    //2 == right to left
+    //3 == bottom to top

+kTerminalData.write("Test") // will go from cursor position left to right kTerminalData.write("Test", 1) // will go from cursor position top to bottom

 //shape drawing
 kTerminalData[x, y][foregroundColor, backgroundColor].drawRect(
         width = 3